Redocly/redoc/docs/quickstart/cli.md

 ### Install Redoc with npm

-To install the `redoc-cli` package globally with npm, use the following command:
+To install the `redoc-cli` package globally with npm:

 ```sh
 npm i -g redoc-cli